jdew89/popup-maintenance-message/README.md

 # Maintenance Message Popup
 These scripts popup a maintenance message on windows using wscript.

 You can use vbscript or the javascript file.
 Whichever you fancy more.
-It must be run with wscript to discplay the message.
+It must be run with wscript to display the message.

 ### Example Usage
 ```